rbicker/ansible-nextcloud/README.md

 Requirements
 ------------

-* Currently only tested with centos 7.3 - 7.5
+* Currently only tested on centos 7.3 - 7.5

 Role Variables
 --------------